JamieOrozco/School_District_Analysis/README.md

 ## Summary

+Overall, replacing all of Thomas High Schools 9th grade math and reading test results with NaN has negatively affected the data.
+Thomas High Schools rankings for the overall percentage of passing students dropped from 2nd best to 8th worst.
+In addition their malpractice negatively affected the ratings for charter schools and school sizes in the range of 1000 to 2000 kids.

 ### How is the district summary affected
 *  Original data compared to clean up: Average Math Score 79.0 to 78.9, Average Reading Score stayed the same, % Passing Math went from 75 to 74.8, % passing reading went from 86 to 85.7, % Overall Passing 64 to 65